 Tort or personal injury lawsuits are intended to compensate the injured person instead of punishing the wrongdoer—although in injury lawsuits the wrongdoer is "punished" by having to pay court-ordered compensation (damages) to the injured person.

-There's no universal definition, but typically a "mass tort" civil lawsuit involves many plaintiffs (injured parties) against one or a few defendants (usually corporate manufacturers).
+There's no universal definition, but typically "mass tort" civil lawsuits are those in which hundreds or even thousands of plaintiffs (injured people) have brought similar cases against one or a few defendants (usually manufacturers or other corporations).
 Examples of mass tort litigation include:

-A primary benefit of mass tort litigation is economy of scale.
-Lawsuits are costly, and civil wrongs can go uncompensated when individuals can't afford to prosecute their claims against big corporations alone.
-In civil litigation, plaintiffs have the burden of proving that the defendant's wrongful conduct caused their injuries (causation) and that their injuries are real (damages).
+A primary benefit of mass tort litigation is what's know as "economy of scale."
+Lawsuits are costly, and individuals can't always afford to prosecute their claims against big corporations alone.
+In civil litigation, plaintiffs have the burden of proving that:

 Mass tort plaintiffs typically live in geographically diverse locations.
 Consider unreasonably dangerous medications.
 The manufacturer markets the drug nationwide, and it's possible that consumers in all 50 states will suffer harm as a result.
-Should each plaintiff file an individual lawsuit, the court system would be overwhelmed with hundreds or thousands of cases with the same or very similar underlying facts.
-That scenario inspired the advent of modern-day mass tort litigation.
+If each plaintiff were to file an individual lawsuit, the court system would be overwhelmed with hundreds or thousands of cases with the same or very similar:

 This is a big reason why mass tort lawsuits are often good candidates for "multi-district litigation" or MDL.
 Learn more about how multi-district litigation works in mass tort cases.

 Class actions are usually reserved for cases where each affected person's damages are primarily economic, like situations where a company negligently (or fraudulently) added excess charges alongside the provision of a product or service.
 In these cases, it's fairly easy to assign a value for each customer's losses.